 Embrace and accept that emergencies may arise during relapse and recovery.
 You may be called to pick up your friend in the middle of the night from a bar, hospital, or police station.
 If opioids are the drugs of choice for your friend, you might consider always having naloxone, which many people know as NARCAN, on hand in the event of an overdose.
 This is perfectly legal and readily available at pharmacy retailers across the US without a prescription.

 Just because someone completes rehab does not mean treatment should end.
 As previously mentioned, aftercare is a critical component of recovery.
 Aftercare can come in the form of medically assisted detox, therapy, and counseling.
 These treatments are designed to assist with relapse prevention and long-term recovery.
 However, if all three stages of relapse do occur, you should encourage your friend to seek out further treatment in an outpatient or inpatient rehabilitation program.
 The type of treatment will depend on the person and the addiction.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Avoid Enabling and Codependency